risc0/risc0/website/api/zkvm/optimization.md

 See the [table in the appendix][appendix] for more information about cycle counts per operation.

-### Memory access costs one cycle, except when it doesn’t
+### Memory Access Costs One Cycle, Except When It Doesn’t

 [RISC-V operations] require data to be loaded from memory to [registers] before it can acted on (e.g. used as input to an `add`).
 It must also be written back